aequos-solutions/modern-data-visualizer/docs/index.md

 It is the enhanced product version of the well known ["Pattern & Practices Modern Search"](https://github.com/microsoft-search/pnp-modern-search) open-source solution **that we also created**.

 !!! info
-    Want to know what are the differences between the two to help you decide which one is the right for you?
+    Want to know what are the differences between the commercial and open source solutions to help you decide which one is the right for you?
 Take a look at our detailled [features comparison table](./features/).

     Don't be wrong: **we still continue to invest time and support for the open-source solution**.
-If it suits your current requirement, feel free to go with it.
+If it suits your current requirements, feel free to go with it.
 We will never push someone to purchase the licensed solution.
-It is completely up to you.

 ## What's included?